dandrewgarvin/pixel-gods/README.md

 ## TODO:
-- [] Add currentPlayer for hosting and joining games so front end knows who they are
+- [x] Add currentPlayer for hosting and joining games so front end knows who they are
-- [] Test that socket rooms are working
+- [x] Test that socket rooms are working
-- [] add express sessions
+- [] add express sessions ?
-- [] adding players to a game should switch back and forth between red and blue teams to prep for more players in a game
+- [x] adding players to a game should switch back and forth between red and blue teams to prep for more players in a game